rails-girls-summer-of-code/rgsoc-teams/README.md

 ### Camo

 Both apps on Heroku use [camo](https://github.com/atmos/camo) to proxy insecure images in activity logs.
 For this to work, the `CAMO_HOST` and `CAMO_KEY` environment variables need to be set in Heroku's configuration for the app.

+### OAuth Callback for Review Apps

+In order to allow Github logins for our dynamically created PR review apps, the OAuth workflow is intercepted by [a simple web app that](https://github.com/rails-girls-summer-of-code/rgsoc-teams-oauth-callback-proxy).
+Please refer to its README for deployment and setup instructions.